tigrisdata-archive/tigris-trpc-nextjs/README.md

 ## Contribute 🙌

 Please do get involved!
-Issues and Pull Requests very much sought and appreciated.
+Issues and Pull Requests are very much sought and appreciated.

 ## Code of Conduct